jonathan-vella/what-the-caf/agenda_and_requirements.md

 - A modern laptop running the latest version of either Windows 10  or Window 11, Mac OS X 10.13 or higher, or Ubuntu 18.04 pr higher.
 - Install your choice of Integrated Development Environment (IDE) software such as [Visual Studio Code](https://code.visualstudio.com/download)
 - Download of the latest version of PowerShell 7, Az.
 PowerShell Modules, and [Azure CLI](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli?view=azure-cli-latest)
-- Preferably, if using Windows, also install [WSL](https://docs.microsoft.com/en-us/windows/wsl/install)
 - Make sure that the modules below are installed:
 ```powershell
 Install-Module Az.Accounts, Az.Resources, Microsoft.Graph.Identity.DirectoryManagement, Microsoft.Graph.Applications